DuyTho/Share_Account/README.md

 A production-ready Fullstack application for account sharing in the e-commerce sector.
 This project demonstrates a complete lifecycle: from development with Next.js and Prisma to containerization with Docker and automated deployment on AWS EC2 via GitHub Actions.

-Access the application at `http://localhost:3000` and the API at `http://localhost:8080`.

 ## Table of Contents
 - [Features](#features)
 - [Tech Stack](#tech-stack)